 Specify how much information to display.
 Use this option multiple times to increase the amount of information.
-For example, -v = verbose, -vv = verbose, -vvv = verbose, -vvv = verbose.
+For example, -v = verbose, -vv = verbose,

 The login user for the master servers must have the appropriate permissions to grant access to all databases, and have the ability to create user accounts.
 For example, the user accounts used to connect to each of the masters must have the WITH GRANT OPTION privilege.